A serene treatment room prepared for a microneedling or RF microneedling procedure.

 Because RF microneedling stimulates a more robust collagen response, its results are often more dramatic and even longer-lasting.
 The deep remodeling and skin tightening can last for a year or more.
 Of course, the natural aging process continues, so we recommend maintenance sessions for both treatments to keep your skin looking its best.
 Think of it as a regular workout to keep your skin strong, firm, and healthy over time.

-What to Expect: From Prep to Recovery
+Your Treatment Journey: From Prep to Recovery

 Knowing what happens before, during, and after your appointment can make the entire experience feel more comfortable and empowering.
 Whether you choose traditional or RF microneedling, the process follows a similar path focused on safety, effectiveness, and a smooth recovery.
 Your provider will guide you every step of the way, but it always helps to have a clear picture of the journey ahead.
 From the initial consultation to your final, glowing results, here’s a breakdown of what you can expect.

-How to Prepare for Your Treatment
+Getting Ready: How to Prep for Your Appointment

 Proper preparation is key to getting the best results and ensuring a safe procedure.
 It all starts with a thorough consultation where your provider will review your medical history to make sure you’re a good candidate.
 Be ready to discuss any skin conditions, allergies, or medications you’re taking.
 In the week leading up to your appointment, you’ll likely be advised to avoid direct sun exposure and stop using certain topical products like retinoids or exfoliants.
 It’s also a good idea to skip any blood-thinning medications or supplements, such as aspirin or fish oil, to minimize the risk of bruising.
 Arrive at your appointment with a clean, makeup-free face.